xentoshi/ZkChat-Pay/README.md

 Public Goods Projects that need to be funded are listed on /fund pg.
 Users can fund the projects using crosschain tokens.
 ![image](https://user-images.githubusercontent.com/95926324/232115490-472ef0b2-904d-4a7d-9431-dce549a8f913.png)

+## Bounties

+Sismo Integration

+Project where the users would be easily able to Fund the Public goods proposals while inquire about the project through zk chat & fund them money through zk .

 / - landing pg